Fair Expectations for Graduate Students

 • I will participate in my institution’s Responsible Conduct of Research Training Program and practice those guidelines in conducting my thesis/dissertation research.

-• I will be a good lab and/or project citizen I will agree to take part in shared responsibilities and will use resources carefully and frugally.
-I will maintain a safe and clean laboratory/office space.
-I will be respectful of, tolerant of, and work collegially with all project personnel.
+• I will be a good laboratory citizen.
+I will agree to take part in shared laboratory responsibilities and will use laboratory resources carefully and frugally.
+I will maintain a safe and clean laboratory space.
+I will be respectful of, tolerant of, and work collegially with all laboratory personnel.

-• I will maintain a detailed, organized, and accurate record of all experiments.
-I am aware that my original notebooks and all tangible research data are the property of my institution but that I am able to take a copy of my notebooks with me after I complete my thesis/dissertation.
+• I will maintain a detailed, organized, and accurate laboratory notebook.
+I am aware that my original notebooks and all tangible research data are the property of my institution.
+Only with the explicit approval from my research advisor and in accordance with institutional policy may I make copies of my notebooks and digital files and have access to tangible research materials that I helped to generate during my graduate training.

 • I will discuss policies on work hours, sick leave and vacation with my research advisor.
-I will consult with my advisor and notify fellow lab members in advance of any planned absences.
+I will consult with my advisor and notify fellow lab members in advance of any planned absences and will notify my advisor of any unexpected absences due to illness or other issues.

 • I will discuss policies on authorship and attendance at professional meetings with my research advisor.
 I will work with my advisor to submit all relevant research results that are ready for publication in a timely manner prior to my graduation.

-• I acknowledge that it is primarily my responsibility to develop my career following the completion of my doctoral degree.
-I will develop an IDP and seek guidance from my research advisor, career counseling services, thesis/dissertation committee, other mentors, and any other resources available for advice on career plans.
+• I acknowledge that it is primarily my responsibility to develop my career following the completion of my graduate degree.
+I will seek guidance from my research advisor, career counseling services, thesis/dissertation committee, other mentors, and any other resources available for advice on career plans.

 Commitments of Mentors

-• I will be committed to the life-long mentoring of the graduate student.
+• I will be committed to the mentoring of the graduate student during this early phase of their research career.
 I will be committed to the education and training of the graduate student as a future member of the scientific community.

 • I will be committed to meeting one-on-one with the student on a regular basis.

-• I will be committed to providing resources for the graduate student as appropriate or according to my institution’s guidelines, in order for him/her to conduct thesis/dissertation research.
+• I will be committed to providing financial resources for the graduate student as appropriate or according to my institution’s guidelines, in order for them to conduct thesis/dissertation research.

-• I will lead by example and facilitate the training of the graduate student in complementary skills needed to be a successful scientist, such as oral and written communication skills, grant writing, lab management, animal and human research policies, the ethical conduct of research, and scientific professionalism.
-I will encourage the student to seek opportunities in teaching
+• I will lead by example and facilitate the training of the graduate student in complementary skills needed to be a successful scientist, such as oral and written communication skills, grant writing, laboratory management, animal and human research policies, the ethical conduct of research, and scientific professionalism.
+I will encourage the student to seek opportunities in teaching.

-• I will expect the graduate student to share common laboratory and/or project responsibilities and utilize resources carefully and frugally.
+• I will expect the graduate student to share common laboratory responsibilities and utilize resources carefully and frugally.

-• I will not require the graduate student to perform tasks that are unrelated to his/her training program and professional development.
+• I will not require the graduate student to perform tasks that are unrelated to their training program and professional development, nor will I impose requirements beyond those needed to complete a rigorous body of scientific work.

 • I will discuss authorship policies regarding papers with the graduate student.
-I will acknowledge the graduate student’s scientific contributions to the work in my laboratory, and I will work with the graduate student to publish his/her work in a timely manner prior to the student’s graduation.
+I will acknowledge the graduate student’s scientific contributions to the work in my laboratory, and I will work with the graduate student to publish their work in a timely manner prior to, and if necessary, after the student’s graduation.

 • I will discuss intellectual policy issues with the student with regard to disclosure, patent rights and publishing research discoveries.